 I recommend a quarterly cadence for your All-Hands meetings.
 This matches your financial reporting, and there’s enough time between meetings that you’ll make progress on strategic initiatives.

 Small agencies often do monthly All-Hands meetings, although that cadence tends not to scale as you grow.
-(Imagine gathering 10 people vs. 100 people, ever single month.)
+(Imagine gathering 10 people vs. 100 people, every single month.)

 If you’re considering monthly, weigh your agency’s ROI on time.
 You’re interrupting 100% of your employees for 2+ hours—are you and your employees seeing consistent value from monthly meetings?
 If not, switch to quarterly.